 Rum balls are one of my favourite festive treats and they are so easy to make!
-In fact, I’m not sure why I wait until December each year to make them… they are a perfect treat all year round!
+In fact, I’m not sure why we wait until December each year to make them… they are a perfect treat all year round!
 That’s why you will love this simple rum balls recipe!
 It has just 5 ingredients!

 SIMPLE 5 INGREDIENT RUM BALLS RECIPE

 When it comes to food, simple but great tasting is the ideal combination.
 Who wants to fuss with complicated when it’s not needed?
 Not me!
 And this simple rum balls recipe is essentially foolproof!

 Although to be honest, the bulk of what we often make to keep them kid-friendly, are non alcoholic rum balls… so I guess that just makes those ones 4 ingredient balls!
 HA!

 There are so many variations of rum ball recipes out there.
 Some use weetbix, some use sultanas, some people like to dip them in chocolate.
 I much prefer my 5 ingredient rum ball recipe, which was a family favourite growing up, just like my easy chocolate slice recipe.